jctaylor719/Leetcode/1.TwoSum/Documentation/README.md

   + **Example:** ```Target = 4, nums = [1, 1, 2]```
 + What if there are multiple solutions?

-With this in mind, I create the easiest solution.
+With this in mind, I create the worst-case solution.
 We iterate through each number in the list and test if any combination adds to the target number:

 ```
 for(int i = 0; i < list.size(); i++) {